krausest/js-framework-benchmark/README.md

 results might be for mixed browser versions, number of runs per benchmark may vary) can be seen [here](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html)
 [![Results](images/results.png?raw=true "Results")](https://krausest.github.io/js-framework-benchmark/current.html)

-# 1 NEW + experimental: Run pre-built binaries for all frameworks
+# 1 NEW: Run pre-built binaries for all frameworks

 There are currently ~60 framework entries in this repository.
 Installing (and maintaining) those can be challenging, but here are simplified instructions how to get started.